Particular/docs.particular.net/nservicebus/serialization/xml.md

 ### Payload with raw XML

-Using `XDocument` or `XElement` message properties will wrap the raw xml data in an outer node named after the property.
-With the message defintions above and the following XML content:
+Using `XDocument` or `XElement` message properties will wrap the raw XML data in an outer node named after the property.
+The node will have the message definitions above and the following XML content:

 snippet: RawXmlContent